ychuzevi/articles/consul/discovery_with_consul_01.md

 # Discovery with Consul at scale

-This article is the first one talking about our usage around Consul and the work in the Discovery team, a team in charge of running Consul, integrating all parts of Criteo in a streamlined way and provide the SDKs for all applications to properly talk to each others.
+This article is the first one talking about our usage around Consul and the work in the Discovery team, a team in charge of running Consul, integrating all parts of Criteo in a streamlined way and provide the SDKs for all applications to properly talk to each other's.

 In those articles, we will talk about the reasons of moving to Consul, the various issues we found using it, the patches we issued (more than 60 upstream contributions), the way we design our SDKs and the future directions we will embrace.